DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 The _VX_ expander module:

-- Designed for VCV Rack 2 application/plugin (v2.6.6, or more recent), either "Free" and "Pro" editions.
+- Designed for VCV Rack 2 (v2.6.6, or more recent), either "Free" and "Pro" editions.
 - 3HP wide.
-- To operate, _VX_ expander module must be placed alongside the **right side** of _Vektor_ module, **without space** between them!
+- To operate, _VX_ expander module must be placed alongside the **right side** of any _Vektor_ module, **without space** between them!
-- 8 models (GUI theme variants), automatically follow the _Vektor_ module's theme when placed alongside (watch the animation at the top of this page).
+- From module browser, _VX_ expander module follows the **Use dark panels if available** VCV Rack 2's global option (from _View_ menu).
+For light panels, _Aluminium_ model is visible.
+For dark panels, _Absolute Night_ is visible, instead.
-- Follow the _Use dark panels if available_ VCV Rack 2's option (from View menu), inside the module browser (_Aluminium_ for light panels, or _Absolute Night_ for dark panels).
+- Its "model" (GUI theme variant) automatically follows the _Vektor_ module's theme, when placed alongside (watch the animation at the top of this page for models).
-- Two LFO output jacks (LFO 1, LFO 2), -5V/+5V voltage range.
+- Two LFO output jacks (LFO 1, LFO 2), delivering -5V/+5V voltages.
-- Two joystick-related output jacks (reporting X and Y positions), -5V/+5V voltage range, useful to control another module by the joystick.
+- Two joystick-related output jacks (reporting X and Y positions of the **physical joystick**), -5V/+5V voltage range (useful to control another module by the joystick).
-- Two MIX ENVelope output jacks (reporting X and Y positions of the running mix envelope), -5V/+5V voltage range.
+- Two MIX ENVelope output jacks, reporting X and Y positions of the running mix envelope, -5V/+5V voltage range.
-- GATE output jack, who outputs +10V gate while the MIX ENVelope is running (otherwise, voltage is 0V, and its blue LED is turned off).
+- GATE output jack, who outputs +10V gate while the MIX ENVelope is running (otherwise, voltage is 0V low-gate, and its blue LED is unlit).
 - Each output jack have its (RGB) LED.
 In normal operation, all LED are solid green color, except GATE (solid blue instead, with _afterglow_ for very short gate durations).
-- All LED are **fast-blinking red**, as error condition, indicating the _VX_ expander is not attached to _Vektor_ module!
+- All LED are **fast-blinking red** as error condition, indicating the _VX_ expander is not attached to a _Vektor_ module!

 ---

-### DISCLAIMER: VCV RACK 2 "PRESET" LIMITATION<a name="presetlimitation"></a>
+### DISCLAIMER: VCV RACK 2 "PRESET" LIMITATIONS<a name="presetlimitation"></a>

 :warning: Due to **huge amount of datas by using custom WAVE file(s) as USER waveform(s)**, each supported WAVE file is **4140 bytes filesize** (900 kilobytes when all 32 user slots are loaded with an external .wav file, so it's too large for reasonable and reliable json serialization), and the unavailability of "patch storage" for preset files (.vcvm) is really problematic - unfortunately this is a VCV Rack 2 limitation - when saving the module's state as **VCV Rack 2's "Preset"** in case the current module instance includes one or many user waveforms, because these waveforms are lost/missing on open/recall by the preset file, later!